open-telemetry/opentelemetry-specification/specification/metrics/datamodel.md

 and a new aggregation occurs.
 Cumulative, on the other hand, continues to aggregate events, resetting with the use of a new start time.

-Buckets and counts are optional.
+Bucket counts are optional.
 A Histogram without buckets conveys a population in terms of only the sum and count, and may be interpreted as a histogram with single bucket covering `(-Inf, +Inf)`.

 Bucket upper-bounds are inclusive while bucket lower-bounds are exclusive.
 That is, buckets express the number of values that are